zumba/zumba.github.com/_posts/2014-04-14-control-code-quality.md

 * Developer runs `composer install`.
 * PHP Code Sniffer is installed via a dev dependency.
-* The post-install command executes automatically copying the pre-commit hook into the developer's local git hooks.
+* The post-install command automatically copies the pre-commit hook into the developer's local git hooks.
 * When the developer commits code, the pre-commit hook fires and checks the staged files for coding standards violations and lint checks.

 This is a relatively simple setup that can save pull request code reviews a significant amount of time preventing